BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ### 3.1.
 The First Overview of the Problem <a id='sec31'></a>

-As I pointed out earlier that the SAA is an engine measuring the safety of a SC.
+SAA is an engine measuring the safety of SCs.
 This definition yields three components of an SAA: the SC, the structural analysis (SA) and the structural analysis result (SAR).
 The structural industry involves many types of SCs: panels, beams, stiffeners, trusses, brackets, etc.
 **The size of the list may go up to hundreds even thousands.**